torchbox/wagtail-grapple/docs/general-usage/model-types.rst

 GraphQLForeignKey
 -----------------
 .. module:: grapple.models
-.. class:: GraphQLForeignKey(field_name, content_type, is_list = False)
+.. class:: GraphQLForeignKey(field_name, content_type, required=False)

     GraphQLForeignKey is similar to GraphQLSnippet in that you pass a ``field_name`` and ``content_type`` but you can also specify that the field is a list (for example when using ``Orderable``).